quicwg/base-drafts/draft-ietf-quic-recovery.md

 Practical considerations, such as packetization, scheduling delays, and computational efficiency, can cause a sender to deviate from this rate over time periods that are much shorter than a round-trip time.
-Sending multiple packets into the network without any delay between them creates a packet burst that might cause short-term congestion and losses.
-Implementations MUST either use pacing or limit such bursts to the initial congestion window; see
-{{initial-cwnd}}.

 One possible implementation strategy for pacing uses a leaky bucket algorithm, where the capacity of the "bucket" is limited to the maximum burst size and the